Gruner Veltliner in Australia

 Some award wining Gruner Veltliner

-At the 2021 Australian Alternative Varietal Wine Show (AAVWS) twenty Gruner Veltliner wines were judged.
-Three gold, three silver and twelve bronze medals were awarded.
-Longview Vineyard, The Prawn Wine Company and Chain of Ponds were the gold medal winners.
-The Prawn wine Company's Austrian Attack 2021 won the trophy for "The Best of the Rest" at the show.
+At the 2023 Australian Alternative Varietal Wine Show (AAVWS) twenty 2 Gruner Veltliner wines were judged.
+Three gold, two silver and eleven bronze medals were awarded.
+Billy Button, K1 by Geoff Hardy and Longview Vineyard were the gold medal winners.

 Hand harvested Gruner Veltliner on its way to the winery.
 Image courtesy Hahndorf Hill WineryHand harvested Gruner Veltliner on its way to the winery.
 Image courtesy Hahndorf Hill Winery